Dovydas Neverauskas

-Dovydas Neverauskas (born January 14, 1993) is a Lithuanian professional baseball pitcher for the Frederick Atlantic League Team of the Atlantic League of Professional Baseball.
-He has previously played in Major League Baseball (MLB) for the Pittsburgh Pirates, and played in Nippon Professional Baseball (NPB) for the Hiroshima Toyo Carp.
-He was the first player from Lithuania in MLB and NPB history.
+Dovydas Neverauskas (born January 14, 1993) is a Lithuanian professional baseball pitcher for the Charros de Jalisco of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Pittsburgh Pirates, and in Nippon Professional Baseball (NPB) for the Hiroshima Toyo Carp.
+He was the first player from Lithuania in MLB, NPB and LMB history.

 Career

 Amateur

 Neverauskas's father, who coaches youth baseball and national teams and promotes the sport in Lithuania, encouraged him to play baseball, despite it not being well known in the country.
 Neverauskas said there were no baseball fields in the country.
 He attended training camps in Italy to better learn the game.
 He attended his first MLB game in 2006 on a trip with his father.
 He attended MLB's European Baseball Academy in 2008 and 2009.

 Pittsburgh Pirates

 Neverauskas signed with the Pirates as a free agent in 2009.
 He was converted into a relief pitcher in 2015.
 He began the 2016 season with the Altoona Curve of the Class AA Eastern League, and was promoted to the Indianapolis Indians of the Class AAA International League in June.
 He pitched a scoreless inning in the 2016 All-Star Futures Game.
 The Pirates added him to their 40-man roster after the 2016 season.

 On April 24, 2017, Neverauskas made his Major League Baseball debut for the Pittsburgh Pirates against the Chicago Cubs.
 He pitched two innings, allowed one run, and had one strikeout.
 Neverauskas picked up his first Major League win on August 6, 2017, when the Pirates defeated the San Diego Padres in 11 innings.
 He pitched two scoreless innings, giving up two hits and striking out three.
 He finished the season for the Pirates pitching in 25 1/3 innings with a 3.91 ERA.
 The following season, he pitched the majority of the season at the AAA level, registering an ERA of 8 for the Pirates in 25 games.

 Neverauskas was designated for assignment by the Pirates on November 1, 2020, and released on November 3.